xi/django-mfa3/README.md

 5. The included templates are just examples, so you should replace them with your own.
 6. Somewhere in your app, add a link to `'mfa:list'`

+## Enforce MFA

+Optionally, you can add `'mfa.middleware.MFAEnforceMiddleware'` to `MIDDLEWARE` (after `AuthenticationMiddleware`!).
+It will redirect all authenticated requests to `'mfa:list'` as long as the user has no MFAKeys.
+You can use `mfa.decorators.public` to add exceptions.

 ## Related projects

 django-mfa3 is based on [pyotp](https://github.com/pyauth/pyotp) and